chadangelelli/potamic/README.md

 # Potamic

-Potamic is a Clojure API over Redis' Stream data type.
+Potamic is a queue implmemntation over Redis' Stream data type.
-It provides a [queue](https://chadangelelli.github.io/potamic/potamic.queue.html) implementation that makes reading and writing as multiple consumers to a queue simple.
+It provides a [queue](https://chadangelelli.github.io/potamic/potamic.queue.html) implementation that makes reading and writing as multiple consumers simple.

 ### Index